liampc/100-days-of-code/log.md

 Thoughts : Not that productive but was relieved that there are other designs or way of writing code beside from the OOP and learned about factory functions.
 So far I like the practice of making smaller functions and then using callbacks.
 Even though i'm not yet completely good at it, I want to make a more efficient code

+## Day 39 : 30 June 2020

+Progress: read Odin articles on scopes

+Thoughts: learned about call(), apply(), bind() and module design functions.
+Also learned the technique of saving the scope of "this" into variable "that".
+I learned different concepts today but not yet sure how to apply it correctly.